heyseth/wickedQuotes/readme.md

 `bzip2 -d enwikiquote-latest-pages-articles.xml.bz2`

-Then run the program:
+Run the program:

 `./parse.py enwikiquote-latest-pages-articles.xml`

-This may take a while (it takes a few minutes on my pc).

-There are two optional parameters.
-Quote cutoff length, and desired language.
-The default cutoff is 100 characters, and the default language is English.
+There are two optional parameters: quote cutoff length, and desired language.
+The default cutoff length is 100 characters, and the default language is English.
 The language must be specified as an [ISO Language Code](https://www.w3schools.com/tags/ref_language_codes.asp).

-For instance, if you wanted quotes only in Chinese, and less than 50 characters in length, you would do the following.
+For instance, if you wanted quotes only in Spanish, and less than 50 characters in length, you would enter the following:

-`./parse.py enwikiquote-latest-pages-articles.xml 50 zh-cn`
+`./parse.py enwikiquote-latest-pages-articles.xml 50 es`

+Alternatively, if you don't want to specify a language, simply enter "all" (no quotes) for the language parameter.
+This will massively shorten the time it takes the program to run.

 ## License